-As a 39 year old woman in the holistic health care industry, I had spent a lot of time exploring what made me feel happy and whole.
-I had all the time in the world to cultivate my self-care routines.
+Prior to having children, I spent a lot of time exploring what made me feel happy and whole.
+As a single 39-year-old woman, who had been in the holistic health care industry for 16 years, I had all the time in the world to cultivate my self-care routines.
 When my cup was empty, I would fill it.
 Easy-peasy.

 Learning how to ask for help and how to accept it is one of the most important lessons of motherhood.
 It truly does take a village, or at least it’s a whole heck of a lot easier when you have one!
 So, the first step is figuring it out.

 Who is in your tribe?
 Or more importantly, who do you want in your tribe?
 Are there friends or family that you can call upon in a pinch?
 People that you know, who just naturally make you feel at ease?
 Really think about who you would want in your space, helping you, when you’re at your most vulnerable.